Floss Boss

 The cleaning and decaying animations for each tooth went through several iterations and were tested with real users to see how well they worked in an actual interactive setting.

-The main feedback we received is that the animations were unnoticeable since the teeth were at the bottom of the screen.
-The creatures and decay were easily missable, appearing out of nowhere with not much indication.
+The main feedback we received is that the animations were unnoticeable since the teeth were all at the bottom of the screen.
+The bacteria and decay were easily missable, appearing out of nowhere with not much indication.

 Adjustments